Rotordynamic Force Coefficients of a Hybrid Brush Seal: Measurements and Predictions

 - View All

 Brush seals effectively control leakage in air breathing engines, albeit only applied for relatively low-pressure differentials.
-Hybrid brush seals (HBS) are an alternative to resolve poor reliability resulting from bristle tip wear while also allowing for reverse shaft rotation operations.
+Hybrid brush seals (HBS) are an alternative to resolve poor reliability resulting from bristle tip wear while also allowing for reverse shaft rotation operation.
 A HBS incorporates pads contacting the shaft on assembly; and which under rotor spinning, lift off due to the generation of a hydrodynamic pressure.
-The ensuing gas film prevents intermittent contact, reducing wear, and thermal distortions.
-This paper presents rotordynamic measurements conducted on a test rig for evaluation of HBS technology.
-Single frequency shaker loads are exerted on a test rotor holding a hybrid brush seal, and measurements of rotor displacements follow for operating conditions with increasing gas supply pressures and two rotor speeds.
+The ensuing gas film prevents intermittent contact, reducing wear and thermal distortions.
+The paper presents rotordynamic measurements conducted on a test rig for evaluation of HBS technology.
+Single frequency shaker loads are exerted on a test rotor holding a hybrid brush seal and measurements of rotor displacements follow for operating conditions with increasing gas supply pressures and two rotor speeds.
 A frequency domain identification method delivers the test system stiffness and damping coefficients.
 The HBS stiffness coefficients are not affected by rotor speed though the seal viscous damping shows a strong frequency dependency.
-The identified HBS direct stiffness decreases ~15% as the supply/discharge pressure increases Pr=1.7-2.4.
+The identified HBS direct stiffness decreases ∼15% as the supply/discharge pressure increases Pr - 1.7 to 2.4.
 The HBS cross-coupled stiffnesses are insignificant, at least one order of magnitude smaller than the direct stiffnesses.
-A structural loss factor (γ) and dry-friction coefficient (μ) represent the energy dissipated in a HBS by the bristle-to-bristle and bristle-to-pad interactions.
+A structural loss factor (γ) and dry friction coefficient (μ) represent the energy dissipated in a HBS by the bristle-to-bristle and bristle-to-pads interactions.
 Predictions of HBS stiffness and damping coefficients correlate well with the test derived parameters.
-Both model predictions and test results show the dramatic reduction in the seal equivalent viscous damping coefficients as the excitation whirl frequency increases. © 2010 by ASME.
+Both model predictions and test results show the dramatic reduction of the seal equivalent viscous damping coefficients as the excitation whirl frequency increases.
+Copyright © 2009 by ASME.

 author list (cited authors)